veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 referrer spam:

 * Generating referrer spam doesn't require any kind of intrusion into your Web site or your Google Analytics account.
   The only information that the spammer needs is the property ID.

+* Once the spammer has the property ID, he can generate page views in Google Analytics without sending requests to the actual Web site.
+This implies that there is no way to prevent this type of spam by implementing changes to the site (e.g. to the JavaScript in the Web pages or the `.htaccess` file).

+This leaves the question how the spammer gets the property ID of your Web site.
+There are two possibilities:

-That information is public because it can be extracted from any Web page on your site.
-However, the spammer actually doesn't even need to do that: he can simply try random property IDs.
+* The property ID is actually public information because it must be included somehow in every (tracked) Web page on your site.
+One way to get property IDs is therefore to crawl the Web using a bot and scrape the IDs from the visited pages.

+* The spammer can simply target random property IDs.
 Given the structure of the ID, there is indeed a significant probability of hitting an existing property by choosing an ID randomly.
+In addition to that, property IDs are likely assigned in some sequential way, which would allow the spammer to easily narrow down the target to recently created properties or accounts.

+There is ample evidence that the second approach is prevalent (and we will use that as an assumption in the following sections):

-  This obviously means that the spammer neither knows the domain name corresponding to the property nor the page titles.
+* If the spammer targets random property IDs, he neither knows the domain name corresponding to the property nor the page titles.
 This explains why referrer spam is reported with fake hastnames and page titles, as observed in the introduction.

-  There is additional evidence that supports the assumption that property IDs are targeted randomly:

 * Some users have [reported][so-29006845] that they received referrer spam even before their Web site went live or was widely known.

-  * Some people also noticed that referrer spam is received only for the first Web property, i.e. the one that has an ID ending with `-1`.
+* Some people also noticed that referrer spam is received only for the first Web property in an account, i.e. the one that has an ID ending with `-1`.

-* Once the spammer has guessed the property ID, he can generate page views in Google Analytics without sending requests to the actual Web site.
-This implies that there is no way to prevent this type of spam by implementing changes to the site (e.g. to the JavaScript in the Web pages or the `.htaccess` file).

 ## The impact of referrer spam